Sportsbook of the Month

 Gambling in Pennsylvania has roots back to the mid-1900s when horse racing was first legalized in 1959.
 The PA state lottery was instituted in 1971, with its purpose stated, “to provide property tax relief to the elderly for property taxes paid in 1971 and thereafter to persons 65 years of age or older.”
 The lottery was also implemented in order to hopefully limit illegal gambling syndicates operating within the state.
 Beginning in 2004, Pennsylvania has progressively pushed more and more gambling legislation through with the hope that additional gambling venues would create an abundance of new jobs and generate additional revenue for the state.
 This state-wise interest in gambling has gained steam recently and has come to a crescendo, with the state reporting record revenue of $3.2 billion from PA casinos in 2017.

-The future is somewhat murky for Pennsylvania for sports gambling.
+The future is somewhat murky for sports betting in PA.
 The main reason for this is the incredibly tough barriers for operators to enter their market.
-Operators must pay a $10 million up-front fee in order to operate, as well as pay the state 36% in taxes for all sports wagering revenue.
+Operators must pay a $10 million up-front fee in order to operate, as well as pay the state 36% in taxes for all revenue from PA online sports betting.
 This is currently by far the strictest tax rate levied on operators in any state to pass sports betting legislation.
-Since the PA market is still in its nascent stages, it is so far unseen how this will ultimately affect te consumers.
+Since the PA online sports betting market is still in its nascent stages, it is so far unseen how this will ultimately affect the consumers.
 However, the ultimate belief is that the digital realm is where the market will truly thrive in the near future, and PA has allowed this in their legislation.
-This movement is a great conduit for live/in-game wagering, which is widely believed to be the future of sports betting.
+This movement is a great conduit for live/in-game wagering, which is widely believed to be the future of PA sports betting.
 Combining the excitement with the ability to wager on what is unfolding in front of you either while at a sporting event or on your coach, with instant payouts, is a very enticing product.
-Following in the European market trends, they are roughly 70% live betting, and 30% pre-game betting – the US gambling market is currently inversed.
+Following in the European market trends, they are roughly 70% live betting, and 30% pre-game betting – the PA sport betting market is currently inversed.
 Pennsylvania installing legislation to allow online/mobile wagering is a large win for consumers, as other states have not been as forward-looking.
 Other states not including mobile wagering in their legislation is largely politically motivated, to ensure that their political contacts (who donate to their campaigns) who are owners of brick-and-mortar casinos have the time and bandwidth to get up to speed with the online providers.

 Online Gambling Impact on Pennsylvania